 China Considering Open Agro-Industrial Zone in Cambodia for Raw Materials Production

-In a significant development for Cambodia’s industrial landscape, the Ministry of Foreign Affairs of Jiangsu Province, People’s Republic of China, has expressed its willingness to explore the establishment of an agro-industrial zone aimed at producing raw materials.
+In a significant development for Cambodia’s industrial landscape, the Ministry of Foreign Affairs of Jiangsu province, People’s Republic of China, has expressed its willingness to explore the establishment of an agro-industrial zone aimed at producing raw materials.
 This initiative comes at the request of Cambodian officials to facilitate the production of semi-finished products for both local industries and export markets.

 Mr. Jin Sangjin responded positively to the proposal, agreeing that establishing agro-industrial zones could significantly benefit Cambodia by reducing dependency on imported raw materials and boosting local value creation for large industries.